5usu/convolutions-on-fpga/README.md

 ## Description of files

--assets (contains the images of the LUT used and input images) -netlist (contains the netlist of the final synthesis code)
+- assets (contains the images of the LUT used and input images)
+- netlist (contains the netlist of the final synthesis code)
 - python (contains python scripts to convert the pixel data to hex data)
 - rtl (contains trial basic blocks used in the final synthesis code)